FedericoGirlanda/BerriesSoftDetection/README.md

 <img width="300" src="results/imageDetection.png">
 <img width="300" src="results/bunchDetection.png">
 </div>

+The detection accuracy calculated for the berry detection is of the 19% while the one regarding the bunch detection reaches the 56%, considering an Iou > 0.5 as a threshold for the true detection.

 ### Aknowledgements
 The data contained in the "dataset" folder have been taken from the [Deepblueberry](https://ieeexplore.ieee.org/abstract/document/8787818) dataset for research purposes.